TheDaemoness/DevGarden/CODESTYLE.md

 ## Qt
 * Prefer QString over std::string (listed here for emphasis).
-* Prefer Qt's signals/slots over callbacks.
+* Prefer Qt's signals/slots over callbacks, except where moc is a POS.
 * Do not use the QTL (QMap, QVector, etc) except where necessary.
 Prefer the C++ STL.

 ## Git